 • releasing hormones with functions such as managing blood pressure

-A nephrologist is a type of doctor that specializes in treating diseases of the kidney.
-Not only do nephrologists have expertise on diseases that specifically affect the kidney, but they’re also very knowledgeable about how kidney disease or dysfunction can affect other parts of your body.
+A nephrologist is a doctor who specializes in treating kidney diseases.
+They also know how kidney disease or dysfunction can affect other parts of the body.

-Although your primary care doctor will work to help prevent and treat early stages of kidney disease, a nephrologist may be called in to help diagnose and treat more severe or complex kidney conditions.
+Although your primary care doctor will work to help prevent and treat the early stages of kidney disease, they may refer you to a nephrologist to help diagnose and treat more severe or complex kidney conditions.

-In order to start on the path to becoming a nephrologist, you must first complete medical school.
-Medical school lasts four years and requires a prior bachelor’s degree.
+To start on the path to becoming a nephrologist, you must first complete medical school.
+Medical school lasts 4 years and requires a prior bachelor’s degree.

-After receiving your medical degree, you’ll need to complete a three-year residency that focuses on internal medicine.
+After receiving your medical degree, you’ll need to complete a 3-year residency in internal medicine.
 A residency allows new doctors to receive further training and education in a clinical setting and under the supervision of more senior clinicians.

 Nephrologists can work with you to help diagnose and treat the following conditions: